nitad54448/Sauerbrey/help_doc.md

 An overview and system control panel.

 * **Status Window:** Displays a log of system messages, errors, and connection confirmations.
 These are also logged in the TDMS file.
 * **Plotter:** Open the Saurbrey.html program to analyse the data in real time (Chrome or Edge are required for real time visialization).
+The text and TDMS files are located in the /Documents/Labview Data/year_month/timestamp.txt.
+Only txt files can be read with the Sauerbrey program.
+For reading TDMS files you can use Excel or other programs (one of those is listed in my repositories).
 * **Quit:** Safely stops the instrument outputs and closes the LabVIEW application.